 I’ve had a bit of time on my hands between job hunting and getting completely paranoid about what I’m going to do with my life, so I’ve been going out taking photographs of this beautiful place we live in!
 Kayaking in Kommetjie

-This photograph of bikini-clad ladies was taken by our Cape Town.
+This photograph, of Table Mountain covered by its famous cloud “cloth”, was taken by our Cape Town.
 Live it.
-Love it. group member Marc Fletcher.
+Love it. group member Mallix.